Lelekhoa1812/Golf-Scorecard-Scanner/README.md

 7. Scorecards typically list multiple users, and the system must detect and assign names and corresponding scores accurately for each individual.

-8. Additional fields may exist on certain scorecards, such as "Caddie Name" or "HDC (Handicap)", and column headers might vary (e.g., "Total" could be labeled as "Net").
+8. Additional fields may exist on certain scorecards, such as "Hole" or "HDC (Handicap)", and column headers might vary (e.g., "Total", "Net").
 These variations must be accounted for during processing.

 9. The text on the scorecards is written in Vietnamese, necessitating the use of the VietOCR model for accurate text recognition.